rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 eof
 ```

-Lastly, let's setup the DockerFile for the `db-tools` image:
+Lastly, setup the DockerFile for the `db-tools` image:

 ```bash
 vi Dockerfile